PaperMC/velocitypowered.com/docs/developers/creating-your-first-plugin.md

 ### Javadocs

-Javadocs are available at [jd.velocitypowered.com](https://jd.velocitypowered.com).
+Javadocs are available at [jd.velocitypowered.com/1.1.0](https://jd.velocitypowered.com/1.1.0).

-## Setting up your first project

-If you need help setting up your project, don't worry!

-### Set up your build system
+## Set up your build system

 You will need to setup a build system before you continue.
 While it is possible to write Velocity plugins without one, having a build system will make your life a lot less difficult.